 to sustain or modify its initial recommendation.

-The local Academic Senate President, Executive Vice President/Vice President, College President, Director of Employment Services, and Vice Chancellor, -Human Resources, Chancellor, and Board of Trustees or designee, in that order, review those applicants who are recommended for hire and for whom equivalency is required.
+The local Academic Senate President,Chief Instructional Officer, , College President, Director of Employment Services, and Vice Chancellor, -Human Resources, Chancellor, and Board of Trustees or designee, in that order, review those applicants who are recommended for hire and for whom equivalency is required.
 The individuals endorse or deny the recommendation for equivalency, relying primarily on the advice and judgment of the equivalency committee, in accordance with California Education Code section 87359, subdivision (b).
 Individuals sign the Declaration of Equivalency form for the purpose of indicating endorsement of the equivalency.

 In the event a recommendation for equivalency is denied at any level of review in the process, the denying individual sends the recommendation back to the previous reviewer for discussion.
 The final authority to approve the hiring of employees with equivalency remains with the Board of Trustees or designee.